pvbernhard/ClickFix/README.md

 After some tests, I found out that it's not the mouse in particular (probably...
 I tested 3 different mouses; maybe I'm just unlucky) and it's not the OS (I tested both in Windows 10 and Ubuntu 18.04).
 So I still have no idea what's happening, but I suspect the CMOS battery of my notebook.

+**Update**: It was the mouse, after all, all 3 of them.
+My notebook seems to be more sensitive than the other notebook where I tested the mouses.
+The spring inside the switch of the left button lost tension in all three mouses, even though two were new.
+I fixed it following this [tutorial](https://www.instructables.com/id/Repair-mouse-with-double-click-problem).

-If you have a similar problem you might find this script useful.
+If you have a similar problem and this doesn't fix it for you (or you can't do it for some reason) you might find this script useful.

 ## What the script do?